Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-Figure~\ref{Fig:NME-0vbb} shows also the $M^{0\nu}$ from calculations without the configuration mixing, which are termed as projected CDFT (PCDFT) calculations in the following.
-The configuration space of the PCDFT consists of only the intrinsic ground state $|\Phi_0\rangle$.
-Differences of the $M^{0\nu}$ between the PCDFT and ReCD theory thus reveal the effect of the qp configuration mixing, which is not considered in the previous DFT-based GCM calculations.
-By including the configuration mixing, the $M^{0\nu}$ value with triaxiality is reduced from 6.36 to 5.92, while the one without triaxiality is enhanced from 2.42 to 3.16.
+Fig.~\ref{Fig:NME}b shows also the $M^{0\nu}$ from calculations without the configuration mixing, which are termed as projected CDFT (PCDFT) calculations in the following.
+The configuration space of the PCDFT consists of only the intrinsic ground state.
+Differences of the $M^{0\nu}$ between the PCDFT and ReCD theory thus reveal the effect of the quasiparticle configuration mixing, which is not considered in the previous DFT-based GCM calculations.
+By including the configuration mixing, the $M^{0\nu}$ with triaxiality is reduced from 6.36 to 5.92, while the one without triaxiality is enhanced from 2.42 to 3.16.